TUM-DAML/seml/docs.md

 * `clean-db`: Remove orphaned artifacts in the DB from...
 * `configure`: Configure SEML (database, argument...
 * `delete`: Delete experiments by ID or state (does...
+* `description`: Manage descriptions of the experiments in...
 * `detect-killed`: Detect experiments where the corresponding...
 * `launch-worker`: Launch a local worker that runs PENDING jobs.
 * `list`: Lists all collections in the database.